cloudflare/cloudflare-docs/content/workers/wrangler/configuration.md

 When using Wrangler in corporate environments that require the use of a VPN or HTTP proxy, you may come across a `UNABLE_TO_GET_ISSUER_CERT_LOCALLY` error, or your IT team may ask you to use a proxy.

-You can use Wrangler with your VPN or HTTP proxy via your computer's environment variables.
+You can use Wrangler with your VPN or HTTP proxy by configuring your computer's environment variables.

 Wrangler supports the following environment variable names:
 - `https_proxy`